MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nc-acxstreams-evt_acx_stream_prepare_hardware.md

 **Memory Cleanup**

 The packet allocations (physical memory on the system) is done before the EvtAcxStreamPrepareHardware, and their release (EvtAcxStreamFreeRtPackets) is done after EvtAcxStreamReleaseHardware.
 This pattern is an existing legacy behavior that is embedded in the upper layers audio stream setup flow (ks allocate buffer prop init).

-The disposal of the stream’s resources can be done in the driver’s stream context cleanup (not destroy).
-Never put the disposal of anything that is shared in an object’s context destroy callback.
+The disposal of the stream's resources can be done in the driver's stream context cleanup (not destroy).
+Never put the disposal of anything that is shared in an object's context destroy callback.
 This guidance applies to all the ACX objects.

 The destroy callback is invoked after the last ref is gone, when it is unknown.

-The stream’s cleanup callback is called when the handle is closed.
+The stream's cleanup callback is called when the handle is closed.
 One exception to this is when the driver created the stream in its callback.
 If ACX failed to add this stream to its stream-bridge just before returning from the stream-create operation, the stream is cancelled async, and the current thread returns an error to the create-stream client.
 The stream should not have any mem allocations allocated at this point.

 ### Example